Mohaka Farm / McVicars to Glenfalls (I/II) to Everetts (II)

 SH5 Bridge

-From the campsite to Bridget’s Clearing campsite is about 11km (allow 3.5hrs ).
-There is a great play-spot at the downstream end of the campground and also about a km downstream.
+From the Glenfalls campsite to Bridget’s Clearing campsite is about 11km (allow 3.5hrs ).
+There is a great play-spot at the downstream end of the campground (“Camp Corner Rapid”) and also about a kilometre downstream (“Holey Heck”)- note unofficial names are used in this writeup to help identify them).
 After the Waipunga Confluence watch out for willows river left and in the channel river right a little further on.
 After this there is a big oxbow shaped bend.
 Halfway around the bend the geology changes to highly sheared greywacke that has formed a unique landform known as the Organ Pipes.
 This is followed by a large active slip delivering pine trees into the river.

 Organ Pipes on the Big Bend

-A kilometre on is a great wave train to practice throw roping and whitewater swimming.
-The biggest rapid (II to II+) is around the next corner before the Bridget’s Clearing campsite.
+A kilometre on is a great wave train to practice throw roping and whitewater swimming (“Swimmers Chute)” but be wary of log hazards from the slip.
+The biggest rapid (“Last Rapid” II to II+) is around the next corner before the Bridget’s Clearing campsite.
 Allow 3.5 hours from Glenfalls or an hour more if playing on the eddy roundabouts.

 Gauge